 Third grade is beginning a PYP unit of inquiry under How We Express Ourselves, regarding beauty in the arts.
-The central idea is: Through the arts people learn to appreciate the many faces of beauty.
+The central idea is: Through the arts people learn to appreciate the

 As a provocation for this exploration students are bringing in art objects from home and sharing their criteria for why they think it is beautiful.
 They will then share with classmates, and then with other classes and teachers.